 The benefits of a custom-loop PC cooling system

-A custom loop will provide you with (you’ve guessed it) far greater scope for customisation, and therefore greater scope to push the envelope.
+A custom loop will provide you with (you’ve guessed it) a far greater scope for customisation, and therefore greater scope to push the envelope.
 Extraordinary rigs require extraordinary cooling solutions.
 There’s little point in spending £2,000-£3,000 on a PC and then a pittance on the cooling.

 Most notably, custom loops allow for different-sized radiators to be used.
 This may be worthwhile if you’ve got space inside your case to accommodate them.
 A standard PC fan is 120mm wide, and the largest custom radiators can stretch across four of them.
 If that’s not enough, you can put multiple radiators in the same loop.
 Anything’s possible!